-The System's business is directly affected by the agricultural, rural and general economies and a changing climate.
+The System's business is directly affected by the financial condition of agricultural, rural and general economies.

-The System's financial condition is directly impacted by factors affecting the agricultural, rural and general U.S. and global economies and a changing climate because these factors impact the demand for loans and financial services offered by the System and the ability of System borrowers to make payments on loans.
+The System's financial condition is directly impacted by factors affecting the agricultural, rural and general U.S. and global economies because these factors impact the demand for loans and financial services offered by the System and the ability of System borrowers to make payments on loans.
 These factors may include:

-- global and domestic adverse weather-related events, food safety, disease, pandemics, other public health crises and other unfavorable conditions that periodically occur and impact the agricultural productivity and income of System borrowers; - changes in climate, including rising average temperatures, more frequent and severe storms, more wildfires and extreme flooding and droughts; - volatile prices of agricultural commodities; - changes in production expenses (including interest rates), particularly feed, fuel and fertilizer; - changes in demand for and supply of U.S. agricultural products in a global marketplace; - changes in farmland and rural real estate values; - irrigation water availability and cost, and environmental standards; - availability of agricultural workers and changes in labor costs; - political, legal, regulatory, financial market and economic conditions and/or developments in the United States and abroad that can affect such things as the price of commodities or products used or sold by System borrowers, including the volatility thereof, as well as changes in the relative value of the U.S. dollar; and - changes in the general U.S. economy that can affect the availability of off-farm sources of income and prices of real estate.
+- global and domestic adverse weather-related events, food safety, disease, pandemics, other public health crises and other unfavorable conditions that periodically occur and impact the agricultural productivity and income of System borrowers; - volatile prices of agricultural commodities; - changes in production expenses (including interest rates), particularly feed, fuel and fertilizer; - changes in demand for and supply of U.S. agricultural products in a global marketplace; - changes in farmland and rural real estate values; - irrigation water availability and cost, and environmental standards; - availability of agricultural workers and changes in labor costs; - governmental, legal, regulatory, financial market and economic conditions and/or developments in the United States and abroad that can affect such things as the price of commodities or products used or sold by System borrowers, including the volatility thereof, as well as changes in the relative value of the U.S. dollar; and - changes in the general U.S. economy that can affect the availability of off-farm sources of income and prices of real estate.